 Information for Students

-We offer internship funding for undergraduate and graduate summer internships in technology policy.
+- Internship funding is available for undergraduate and graduate summer internships in technology policy.

-CITP also organizes reading groups that are open to Princeton-affiliated students, faculty, and staff.
+- Reading groups are open to Princeton-affiliated students, faculty, and staff.
 These focus on current topics in information technology policy, and typically involve reading and discussing new publications.